 As an alternative, I would ask that we better avail ourselves of the huge resource of volunteer scouters and youth who are willing and able to pick up the slack.
 Indeed, that is the point of leadership development, if not the entire scouting program.
 Youth arrowmen can and will do more than what has been expected of them in the past, and in my opinion should therefore be allowed more of a say in these matters.

 Maybe this is an old issue that I am making too much of a big deal about.
-Maybe this shows that I am getting old and crotchety by insisting that some things remain the same.
 However, I do know that I am not the only one who feels this way.
-In any case, I will stand in the back of the dining hall with my coffee mug and walking stick, and just say two things: if it ain't broke and doesn't conflict with policy, why fix it; and let the youth (and not just the national and section officers) make an informed-- and final-- decision, without just going along with what National insists.
+In my opinion, if it ain't broke and doesn't conflict with policy, why fix it?
+As a youth-run organization, I think that the youth-- and not just the national and section officers-- should be allowed to make an informed decision, without just going along with what National insists.